meroui/meroui-react/README.md

 However you can preview available components in meroui.solerac.com.
 </h4>

 **MeroUI** has been designed keeping simplicity and performance in mind.
-This UI framework was developed by Chet Raj Gautam for his ecommerce startup nepbasket.com and has been shared to open source community with a MIT License
+This UI framework was developed by Chet Raj Gautam for his  interests and has been shared to open source community with a MIT License.
+Just don't create your ui library copying this library's components.

 <div align="center">